stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-3-ha-dns/jump-box-access.md

 ## ✅ What Was Implemented

-The jump box workflow included:
+The access workflow included:

-- configuring SSH access to a designated administration host
+- generating an SSH key for node-to-node access
-- validating connectivity from the jump box to internal Pi-hole nodes
+- copying the SSH key to the secondary Pi-hole node
-- confirming access to ashpi-1
-- confirming access to ashpi-2
+- validating passwordless SSH access
-- using the jump box as a stable admin path for HA DNS work
+- confirming that administrative commands could be run without repeated password prompts
+- supporting Gravity Sync replication between Pi-hole nodes

 ---

 ## 🔑 Why This Matters

-Using a jump box improves the structure of the project because it:
+Using a cleaner SSH workflow improves the structure of the project because it:

 - centralizes administration
 - keeps SSH workflows more consistent
 - supports repeatable maintenance tasks
+- allows Gravity Sync to replicate configuration reliably
 - fits naturally with future remote access hardening
 - prepares the lab for later segmentation and admin network design